CardsAgainstBlockchain/HankyCode/README.md

 Bitcoin - Orange, for the usual bitcoin logo color.

-Ethereum - Yellow, in honor of the Etehreum yellow papper
+Ethereum - Yellow, in honor of the Ethereum yellow papper

 Dogecoin - Doge-like tan colors, for Doge of course.